 ANSWER: All of our Approved Homes have one year to make a Reservation.

 ANSWER: A Reservation allows an Approved Home to reserve a place on our first in first out waiting list.
-If the reservation does not work out for the Approved Home they can cancel their reservation and receive their deposit back per the terms of the Reservation Agreement.
+If the reservation does not work out for the Approved Home they can cancel their reservation and receive their deposit back per the terms of the Reservation Agreement (Please see our Library for a copy of our reservation agreement).

 ANSWER: $350 (payable by cash, check, paypal, or Zelle )